Celebrate Easter in Nerja

 Easter in Spain is a big and important holiday that is celebrated all week in cities around the country.
 This holy week, Semana Santa in Spanish, is celebrated by carrying statues of Jesus and Mary around in so-called "processions" or parades in the cities.

-Easter program in Nerja
+Easter Program in Nerja 2025

 Despite religion playing a diminishing role in the lives of many Spaniards, Easter continues to be a very large public display of Spain's religious roots with processions taking place all over the country.
 Each procession has its own meaning and atmosphere and is the culmination of much work by the various brotherhoods that play such an integral part as part of each city's celebrations.